• Skip to primary navigation

 It is widely available in Asian, Chinese, Indian grocery stores or you might find super fresh ones in your local farmers market.
 Look for ones that feels heavy for it's size with a shiny purple skin and without any bruises or discoloration.

-Soaking eggplant cubes in salted water before cooking not only tempers the bitterness, but also makes them extra creamy when cooked into a stir fry.
+Soaking eggplant cubes in salted water not only tempers the bitterness, seasons them evenly, and also makes them extra creamy when cooked into a stir fry.

 Do you have to peel the eggplants before stir frying?